Looking for a warm place to go for winter sun? Agadir, Morocco, has it all: sun, sea and kilometers of fine sand.

 More about Morocco Travel

-- Taghazout makes a nice day trip from Agadir: Taghazout, a Blue Village in Morocco
+- From Agadir, make a bus trip to Taghazout: Taghazout, a Blue Village in Morocco

-- Visit the inland city of Marrakech: The Top Things to Do in Marrakech
+- Take a tour to Marrakech: The Top Things to Do in Marrakech

-- Read about Moroccan goats that climb into trees: Morocco: Did I See Goats in Trees?
+- See Moroccan goats climb into trees: Morocco: Did I See Goats in Trees?

 - The Moroccan National Tourist Office website